 Get to it and good luck!

-And while I only have four books released at the time of writing this (all published this year, 2016) I am practicing what I preach.
-I have another novel and six novellas in progress and all scheduled for release by the end of next year.
+And while I only have five books released at the time of writing this (all published in 2016) I am practicing what I preach.
+I have another novel and three novellas in progress and all scheduled for release by the end of this year.
 And that’s on top of my “day job” as a commercial copywriter.
 Don’t ask me how many thousands of pieces I’ve written for that!

 If you’ve enjoyed this post or if you haven’t, I would love to read your insights, experiences, thoughts, critiques, or reflections in the comments below.
 Please share this post on your social media.
 That would be a lovely thing to do.